Napa Pedestrian Accident Lawyer

 - Limited visibility: This can happen in both an urban and rural setting.
 Winding roads in rural areas make it hard to see pedestrians.
-Overgrown limbs or foliage can hide a stop sign or make it difficult to see a pedestrian entering a crossing area.
+Overgrown limbs or foliage can hide a stop sign or make seeing a pedestrian entering a crossing area difficult.
 In such cases, liability for an accident rests squarely with the government agency in charge of maintenance.
-This type of claim has a much shorter deadline period in which an injured party can file.
+This type of claim has a much shorter deadline for an injured party to file.
 When the claim is not filed on time, the injured party will likely be unable to collect damages.
-Your Napa pedestrian accident attorney will ensure that all documents are filed on time.
+Your Napa pedestrian accident attorney will ensure all documents are filed on time.

-The video below provides some basic pedestrian safety tips to help you get to your destination safely.Crosswalk Problems That Affect Pedestrian Safety
+The video below provides some essential pedestrian safety tips to help you safely reach your destination.Crosswalk Problems That Affect Pedestrian Safety

-Pedestrians feel safer when using a crosswalk, and in most instances, that is true.
+Pedestrians feel safer when using a crosswalk, which is true in most instances.
 However, some crosswalks fail due to an absence of flashing signals and signs warning drivers to slow down and alert pedestrians.
 Since children, older and disabled pedestrians find it hard to navigate the crosswalk quickly, federal standards changed to give them more time.
 Yet, many cities and towns around the state have not made this adjustment.
-In the past, the greatest concern was to move pedestrians through the crosswalk efficiently.
+In the past, the greatest concern was to move pedestrians through the most significant efficiently.
 Now, the emphasis is placed on safety as a primary concern.What a Pedestrian Can Do to Protect Themselves

 There are ways a pedestrian can protect themselves.
 Some of the best are:

-- Become visible to drivers: Wearing bright-colored clothes during the day and carrying a flashlight or using reflective clothing at night can make a pedestrian visible to drivers.
+- Become visible to drivers: Wearing bright-colored clothes during the day and carrying a flashlight or using reflective clothing at night can make pedestrians visible to drivers.

 - Keep an eye on traffic: Use a sidewalk if possible.